The truth that eternal life starts now should make a massive difference in the way you live.

 Our natural inclination is to be served.
 To serve and help others is, at first, demeaning, but when we understand we are God's hands and feet in this life, carrying on Jesus' work, we realize that serving is a privilege.
 Above all, Jesus Christ was a servant.

 The Bible teaches that your spirit is immortal.
 It will live forever.

 If you're a Christian, you're going to heaven.
 Your body will die but your spirit will live on, and eventually you'll receive a new, glorified body like the resurrected body of Jesus.

 This knowledge should fill you with a sense of confidence, not that you can sin and get away with it, but that you won't end with your physical death.
 You'll be alive--forever!

 We've become cynical.
 Many of us singles have been hurt so many times that we have nagging doubts that our eternal life starts now.
 It seems too good to be true.

 Outside Lazarus' tomb, Jesus addressed this very doubt:

-Jesus is asking us this same question today.
+Jesus is asking you and me this same question today.
 If we answer "Yes.
-Lord," it will make all the difference in what we do.
+Lord, I believe it," it will make all the difference in what we do.
 It will give us a confidence and joy that will last forever.